 Below are some ideas to try if you believe or know you or a member of your family may have a dust mite allergy:

 One of the special rug treatments we use for rugs is a dust mite anti-allergen compound derived from naturally occurring extracts found in plants and trees.
 It works by instantly deactivating the feces allergen of the dust mite by denaturing the substance.

 Studies by doctors and universities have demonstrated that when dust mite droppings are treated with the main active ingredient contained in our anti-allergen treatment, the allergens are physically changed, rendering them permanently harmless to people who display allergic symptoms to these allergens.

 Eliminating the allergens is the initial priority because the total eradication of the dust mite is virtually impossible.

-Please click here for more information about our anti-allergen green cleaning or call our office at 607-272-1566 at your convenience for more information.
+Please click here for more information about our anti-allergen green cleaning or call or text our office at 607-272-1566 at your convenience for more information.

 Ken and Harriet Adams

 Owners of ABC